-You are running macOS Catalina, and you attempt to open Applications > PIV
+You are running macOS Catalina or older, and you attempt to open Applications > PIV

-Under macOS Catalina, an issue may occur intermittently that will prevent one from opening Applications > PIV in YubiKey Manager with the error above.
-Yubico is investigating this, but in the meantime, it should be possible to work around this issue by reinserting the YubiKey and trying again to open Applications > PIV (note that this may take more than one try).
+Under macOS Catalina and older, an issue may occur intermittently that will prevent one from opening Applications > PIV in YubiKey Manager with one of the errors above.
+Apple has released a fix for this that is currently only available for macOS Big Sur.
+For older versions of macOS, it should be possible to work around the issue by reinserting the YubiKey (sometimes multiple times), or rebooting the Mac.